 Exercise and Grooming

-The Dogo Argentino Cane Corso mix is an active breed that requires plenty of exercises and regular grooming to maintain its optimal health and well-being.
+The Cane Corso mixed with Dogo Argentino is an active dog that requires plenty of exercises and regular grooming to maintain its optimal health and well-being.
 An under-stimulated Dogo Corso can easily become bored and destructive, and therefore, it’s essential to ensure that they get plenty of exercises and mental stimulation daily.
 Daily walks and rigorous playtime are ideal for keeping them active and healthy.